 - It is about 200 km from Bangalore.
 Day-trip by road is possible.
-The nearest town is Hassan from where it is an hour’s drive.
+The nearest town is Hassan which is an hour’s drive.
 Advisable to stay in Hassan so that both this place and Belur, another Hoysala marvel too can be explored on the same day.

-- Hassan is well connected through road and rail with important towns and cities of Karnataka.
+- Hassan is well connected by road and rail with important towns and cities of Karnataka.
 KSRTC buses regularly ply from these towns and cities.

 - There are good hotels available in Hassan.
-Hence stay is not a problem.
+Hence staying is not a problem.

 - One can visit at any time of the year.
 But the best time to visit is between October to March when the weather is cool.

 - Early morning and late afternoon are preferred times of visit.